-In the TargetServerVersion list, select either the SQL Server 2008 or SQL Server 2008 R2 version of Reporting Services or select Detect Version to automatically determine the version installed on the server identified by the TargetServer URL property.
-The default value is SQL Server 2008 R2.
+In the TargetServerVersion list, select SQL Server 2016 version of Reporting Services or select Detect Version to automatically determine the version installed on the server identified by the TargetServer URL property.
+The default value is SQL Server 2016 or later.

 Use TargetServerVersion to customize the built reports, placed in the path specified in OutputPath, for the version of the report server specified in TargetServer URL.

 In the TargetDataSourceFolder text box, type the folder on the report server in which to place the published shared data sources.
 The default value for TargetDataSourceFolder is Data Sources.
 If you leave this value blank, the data sources will be published to the location specified in TargetReportFolder.